 In 1982 John met Nancy and his life was changed forever.
 The two sweethearts were married in the summer of 1983.
 In August of that year, John was asked to teach U.S. History at Jefferson Area High School.
 He remained in that position until his retirement in June 2012.

-While at Jefferson, John has coached girls basketball, boys baseball, golf, and for the past 12 seasons, boys’ cross-country.
-During that time, his teams have won two district titles, qualified for regionals nine times, and qualified for the state meet three times finishing third in 2002.
+While at Jefferson, John coached girls basketball, boys baseball, golf and, for the last 12 seasons of his career, boys’ cross-country.
+During that time his teams won two district titles, qualified for regionals nine times and qualified for the state meet three times — finishing third in 2002.
 John appreciates the outdoors; he enjoys fishing and respects hunters and their 2nd Amendment rights.

-John has also served as the Model United Nations advisor since 1984.
-His teams have won numerous conferences at Kent State, Youngstown State, and have also placed high at national conferences such as Harvard and the University of Chicago.
-In 1995, his team competed at the Hague International UN Conference held at Den Hague, Netherlands.
+John also served as the Model United Nations advisor since 1984.
+His teams won numerous conferences at Kent State, Youngstown State and also placed high at national conferences such as Harvard and the University of Chicago.
+In 1995, his team competed at the Hague International U.N.
+Conference held at Den Hague, Netherlands.

-John has also been advisor for the Academic Challenge team since 1984.
-Since the inception of the Ashtabula County Scholastic Bowl, his teams have won the bowl six times during that span with two runner-up finishes.
-None of John’s efforts in sports, Model United Nations, nor Academic competitions would be as successful had planning and discipline not been central to his approach.
-He will bring those attributes to the challenges facing the 99th district and Ohio.
+John was also the advisor for the Academic Challenge team since 1984.
+Since the inception of the Ashtabula County Scholastic Bowl, his teams won the bowl six times with two runner-up finishes.
+None of John’s efforts in sports, Model United Nations nor Academic competitions would be as successful had planning and discipline not been central to his approach.
+He brings those attributes to the challenges facing the 99th district and Ohio.

-During his time at Jefferson, John has been very active in the Jefferson Area Teachers’ Association.
-He has been the chief negotiator for his union since the late 1980′s.
-Through this experience he learned how important it is talk about difficult issues, analyze them from varied viewpoints and craft a solution that everyone could accept.
+During his time at Jefferson, John was very active in the Jefferson Area Teachers’ Association.
+He was the chief negotiator for his union since the late 1980′s.
+Through this experience he learned how important it is to talk about difficult issues, analyze them from varied viewpoints and craft a solution that everyone can accept.

-John and Nancy have now been married more than 29 years and are the parents of Joshua (27) and Jeremiah (25).
-He is a member of the Jefferson United Methodist Church, sings in the Chancel Choir, and is a member of the Men’s Sunday School class.
+John and Nancy have now been married more than 30 years and are the parents of Joshua and Jeremiah.
+He is a member of the Jefferson United Methodist Church, sings in the Chancel Choir and is a member of the Men’s Sunday School class.